Kasekopf/loop-casual/README.md

 Minor Options:
   fax BOOLEAN - Use a fax to summon a monster.
-Set to false if the faxbots are offline. [default: true] [setting: loopgyou_fax] seasoning BOOLEAN - If true, get special seasoning from SongBoom boombox after the beginning of the run. [default: true] [setting: loopgyou_seasoning]
+Set to false if the faxbots are offline. [default: true] [setting: loopgyou_fax] seasoning BOOLEAN - If true, get special seasoning from SongBoom boombox after the beginning of the run. [default: true] [setting: loopgyou_seasoning] lgr - Pull a lucky gold ring.
+If pulled, it will be equipped during many combats. [default: false] [setting: loopgyou_lgr] asdon - Pull an Asdon Martin keyfob.
+If pulled, it will be used to replace the cold medicine cabinet once all Extrovermectin™ have been obtained. [default: false] [setting: loopgyou_asdon] jellies - Use your Space Jellyfish to get stench jellies during the war (this may reduce your goose familiar exp). [default: false] [setting: loopgyou_jellies] pvp - Break your hippy stone at the start of the run. [default: false] [setting: loopgyou_pvp]

 Debug Options:
   actions NUMBER - Maximum number of actions to perform, if given.
 Can be used to execute just a few steps at a time. [setting: loopgyou_actions]